Brothers in Arms: Hour of Heroes: Reception

 Hour of Heroes was released to mixed reviews.
 It holds an aggregate score of 69.00% on GameRankings, based on five reviews.

-AppSpy's Kelly Mitchell scored it 3 out of 5, arguing that the game could compete with PlayStation titles graphically, but fell short in terms of gameplay: "Brothers in Arms: Hour of Heroes is an excellent third-person shooter for those who are new to the genre but tends to fall short for those who are familiar with the series, and will leave fans feeling a bit disappointed".
+AppSpys Kelly Mitchell scored it 3 out of 5, arguing that the game could compete with PlayStation titles graphically, but fell short in terms of gameplay: "Brothers in Arms: Hour of Heroes is an excellent third-person shooter for those who are new to the genre but tends to fall short for those who are familiar with the series, and will leave fans feeling a bit disappointed".

-IGN's Levi Buchanan scored the game 6 out of 10.
+IGNs Levi Buchanan scored the game 6 out of 10.
 He praised the graphics but was highly critical of the controls: "There is a good game in here, but the awful controls just crush any chance of really getting at it.
 At no point does it feel natural or comfortable, leading to some unfortunate bumbling".

-Pocket Gamer's Tracy Erickson scored it 7 out of 10, giving it a "Bronze Award".
+Pocket Gamers Tracy Erickson scored it 7 out of 10, giving it a "Bronze Award".
 He, too, was critical of the controls, arguing that they are so bad as to almost ruin the otherwise excellent game: "The controls are really what do Hour of Heroes in.
 Despite the game's stellar action and wealth of features, including achievements and bonus weapons, dysfunctional controls turn a gold medal into a silver one.
 Adjusting to its inadequacies is possible but shouldn't be necessary.
 It wins the war, but only at a cost".

 Slide to Play's Steve Palley was more impressed, scoring it 3 out of 4.
 He was also critical of the controls but concluded that "overall, Brothers in Arms: Hour of Heroes is an ambitious game that gets a lot more right than it does wrong.
 It's good for three to five hours of high-octane fighting, interspersed with some truly spectacular moments.
 It's a pricey buy at $9.99, but it delivers the goods in a way that is next to impossible to find on the App Store".

 MacLifes Zack Stern was also impressed, scoring it 4 out of 5 and praising the controls, graphics and gameplay: "We never thought an iPhone game could be epic before enlisting with Brothers in Arms.
 This 3D action title is exciting and fast-paced, even without qualifying "...for the iPhone", like the insult comic dog.
 It still stumbles sometimes, but this shooter balances the need for simplicity with tense firefights previously only seen on "real" game systems".